623637719/The-Democratization-of-AI/2.Deep learning/Deeper details/Gradient Descent with Momentum/Readme.md

 ### Conclusion

 Gradient descent with momentum is a powerful optimization technique that enhances the basic gradient descent by using past gradients to smooth and accelerate the path to the minimum.
-By tuning the momentum parameter \( \beta \), you can significantly improve the performance of your learning algorithm.
+By tuning the momentum parameter, you can significantly improve the performance of your learning algorithm.

 ![image](https://github.com/user-attachments/assets/c583f2f1-5789-4d72-94eb-43ece17e1632)